HienDang80/HienDang80/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-My full name is Hien Hoang Dang and I am an incoming PhD student at [Department of Statistics and Data Science, University of Texas at Austin](https://stat.utexas.edu/).
+My name is Hien and I am an incoming PhD student at [Department of Statistics and Data Science, University of Texas at Austin](https://stat.utexas.edu/).
 Before that, I was a research resident at [FPT Software AI Center](https://fpt-aicenter.com/).
 I graduated with honor bachelor degree from the Department of Mathematics and Computer Science, Ho Chi Minh University of Science, Vietnam National University.

 Email: danghoanghien1123@gmail.com